IsaiahDelaCruz/IsaiahDelaCruz.github.io/essays/designpattern.md

 # <img width="200px" class="rounded float-start pe-4" src="../img/toolbelt_img.jpg">

 When I first stepped into the world of programming, it felt like walking onto a vast construction site.
 Blank, chaotic, filled with potential, yet overwhelmingly complex.
-I was handed a single tool—maybe Python or Java—and told to start building.
+I was handed tools such as Python, Java and HTML.
 I didn’t care if what I built was perfect,

 just that it worked.
 Over time, I added more tools: loops, data structures, object-oriented principles.
 But discovering design patterns?
 That was the moment I stopped being just a builder and started thinking like an architect.